ISKO (clothing company): Leadership

 ISKO is a family-run business, led by sons of Sanko Group's founder Sani Konukoğlu: CEO, Fatih Konukoğlu, who graduated from Bolton University with a degree in Textile Engineering; Abdülkadir Konukoglu, honorary chairman of the Board of Sanko Group; and Zekeriye Konukoglu, President of Sanko Group.

 Research

 ISKO's Research & Development facility is Turkey's first government-certified textile research center and has divisions specializing in biology, chemistry and physics research as well as textile development.
 ISKO-owned Iskoteca, in San Benedetto del Tronto, Italy, is a research and development lab developing new treatments and finishes.
 In 2011 ISKO opened a second research center in Castelfranco Veneto.

 Sustainability and organic textiles

 ISKO has certification for its sustainable products, including the Oeko-tex Standard 100 certification, the GOTS (Global Organic Textile Standard) certification for products made with 100% organic cotton, the OEP (Organic Exchange Products) certification, and the ISO 9001 and 9002B certifications.

+In November 2024, they introduced a more sustainable fabric production, with its SS26 collection entirely made of innovative Next-Gen materials.